AndrewMagdy/angular-project/README.md

      npm install angular-react react react-dom

-Install the Wrapper and the React Project in our case poc-react-app and poc-react-components
+Install the React project and the wrapper in our case poc-react-app (app)and poc-react-components (wrapper)

     yarn add poc-react-app poc-react-components